calvinw/BusMgmtDoltDatabase/docs/BusMgmtDoltDatabaseDocumentation.md

 Here are the tables in the database:

 *   `financials`: Contains raw financial data for companies.
-*   `new_company_info`: Provides company-specific information, including segment and subsegment classifications.
+*   `company_info`: Provides company-specific information, including segment and subsegment classifications.
-*   `new_financial_metrics`: Stores calculated financial ratios and metrics for each company and year.
+*   `financial_metrics`: Stores calculated financial ratios and metrics for each company and year.
 *   `segment_metrics`: Holds benchmark financial metrics aggregated at the segment level for each year.
 *   `subsegment_metrics`: Holds benchmark financial metrics aggregated at the subsegment level for each year.